 |Water-resistance||IP67 (1 meter up to 30 minutes)||Splashproof||IPX5 Splashproof|

-AirTag vs. Tile Mate vs. Chipolo One: Design
+AirTag vs. Tile Mate vs. Chipolo ONE Spot: Design

-The trio looks very different from each other.
+The trio looks quite different from each other.
 Tile Mate stands apart with a plastic body and square form factor.
-In contrast, both AirTag and Chipolo One sport a circular design.
+In contrast, both AirTag and Chipolo ONE Spot sport a circular design.

-While Chipolo One employs plastic, AirTag uses precision-etched polished stainless steel.
+While Chipolo ONE Spot employs durable plastic, AirTag uses precision-etched polished stainless steel.
 Further, Apple has designed everything considering the environment.
 Thus, staying true to its 100% carbon neutral pact.

 Apple takes the cake in this department with sleeker looks, better water resistance, and customization options.
 Oh yes!
 You can personalize AirTags with your initials or favorite emojis.

-AirTag vs. Tile Mate vs. Chipolo One: Compatibility
+AirTag vs. Tile Mate vs. Chipolo ONE Spot: Compatibility

 Here’s where the tale takes an interesting twist.
-AirTag is designed to work with the Find My app exclusively and is limited to just Apple devices.
+AirTag and ONE Spot are designed to work with the Find My app exclusively and are limited to Apple devices.

-Whereas Tile and Chipolo offer separate apps for both iOS and Android devices, they do not integrate as well with iOS as seamlessly.
+Whereas, Tile offers separate apps for both iOS and Android devices.
+And because of Apple’s restricted access to a third-party app, it does not integrate with iOS as seamlessly.

-So, the tipping scale is now balanced at an awkward angle between seamless integration and multi-platform compatibility.
+So, you’ll have to choose between seamless integration and multi-platform compatibility.

-AirTag vs. Tile Mate vs. Chipolo One: Connectivity
+AirTag vs. Tile Mate vs. Chipolo ONE Spot: Connectivity

-While we know that Tile Mate and Chipolo One offer a range of up to 200 ft, Apple has not yet disclosed the range of AirTag.
+While we know that Tile Mate and ONE Spot offer a range of up to 200 ft, Apple has not yet disclosed the range of AirTag.
 So, we can’t compare the trio on that scale.

-- Apple-designed U1 chip – Thanks to this Ultra-Wideband technology, you can avail of an exclusive feature, Precision Finding.
+- Apple-designed U1 chip – Thanks to Ultra-wideband technology, you can avail of an exclusive feature, Precision Finding.

 This allows you to track the AirTag with precision, see the distance and the direction you should head in.
 However, this feature is only compatible with: